TwinCAT C++ development

 During the building (compilation and linking) of the TwinCAT C++ project, all components are compiled for the selected platform.
 The platform is determined automatically when the target system is selected.

-7. Signature (see Driver signing)
+7. Signature (see Module signing)

+TwinCAT C++ projects must be signed.
 The signature process can be user-defined.

 8. Activation